 The Rolex Precision was first released in the late 1940s as a gentleman’s hand-wound dress watch and remained in production as such, until the early 1970s.
-Some Precisions were produced as ‘Oyster Precisions’ and as the name suggests, these were produced with Rolex Oyster cases and hand-wound movements, so no Precisions were made with automatic movements.
-Except that is, for the watch you see here.
-The Rolex Super Precision is an automatic watch, made in very low numbers, with a substantial gold case and as such, it is one of the rarest post-war Rolex watches and also launched with the Calibre 1030 movement, a movement which was also used in the Rolex Oyster Perpetual Chronometer of the same period.
-The Rolex Super Precision was made in very low numbers throughout the 1950s, and very few survive.
-The example here is in fully restored condition and comes with its very rare and original, inner and outer presentation boxes.
+Some Precisions were produced as ‘Oyster Precisions’ and as the name suggests, these were produced with Rolex Oyster cases and hand-wound movements.
+No Precisions were made with automatic movements, except that is, for the watch you see here.
+The Rolex Super Precision is an automatic watch, with a substantial gold case and as such, it is one of the rarest post-war Rolex watches.
+It also launched with the Calibre 1030 movement, a movement which was also used in the Rolex Oyster Perpetual Chronometer of the same period.
+The Rolex Super Precision was produced in very low numbers throughout the 1950s, and very few survive.
+The example here is fully restored and comes with its very rare and original, inner and outer presentation boxes.

 The dial is very simple and yet carries a lot of ‘50s charm and class.
 Applied gilt ‘arrowhead’ and ‘pencil’ hour indices and ‘Dauphine’ hands contrast softly with the Ivory/Cream dial and blend beautifully with the yellow gold case.
 The dial carries the perennial Rolex Coronet at 12 and is signed Rolex, Perpetual, and Super Precision, along with ‘Swiss’ below the 6.
 The dial also carries a blued steel centre seconds hand.